Changelog Interviews – Episode #532

 For sure.

 Yeah.
-So I was working on this library, I wanted it to have some basic functionality, make it kind of efficient, very strict with the memory management, avoid unnecessary memory allocation, have [unintelligible 00:09:31.10] Some kind of a tool that you can basically use in other projects to solve different machine learning tasks.
+So I was working on this library, I wanted it to have some basic functionality, make it kind of efficient, very strict with the memory management, avoid unnecessary memory allocation, have multithreading support.
+Some kind of a tool that you can basically use in other projects to solve different machine learning tasks.
 I wasn’t thinking about neural networks a lot, as I mentioned.
 It was kind of not interesting to me at that point…

 So I figured “Okay, I can easily port this.
 It might be interesting to have it running on a CPU.
 I know that everybody’s running it on GPUs, so probably it will not be efficient, it will not be very useful, but let’s give it a try.”
 And that’s basically how it came.
 And yeah, it slowly started getting some traction.